 They have been so important to me in my life, especially as women, to embrace and support each other.

 We met back in Daniel’s year of kindergarten when all our children attended Sunnyside Elementary School.
 The school became a pivotal push-off point towards my personal self growth and these ladies came along on the adventure, or more specifically, I dragged them along to PAC and Montessori meetings.
 We formed a strong bond that has never left us, even though our children have all been to many schools, some homeschooled and of course us we moved to France.
-Three of the five same aged kids will be attending high school together in South Surrey, and I felt my first pang of jealously in about a decade wave over me.
+Three of the five same aged kids will be attending high school together in South Surrey, and I felt my first pang of jealousy in about a decade wave over me.
 I wished I could be part of their daily lives.
 Such a great group of ladies.
 But I am happy for them nevertheless.
-And of course France is a great place to live.
+And of course Europe is a great place to live.
 No regrets.

 Knowing and admiring these women have been a very important factor in my own determination to become a far better person.
 I love these ladies to the moon and back and I can only hope that in twenty years we will still be meeting up around tables somewhere in the world talking about grandchildren and our greatest achievements, hopefully over wine and far too much cake!
 I always manage to break my diet and inhale a piece or two!

 For me the importance of having female mentors was not learned from my parent’s generation, but a new phenomenon that seems like a path to empowerment.
 Like Larissa said, if the troubles of the world were discussed by female leaders, it would be just like us at this table; sharing, listening, understanding and tackling the problems with love.
 Now there’s a thought.